 CJFCI now has a student enrollment of 300 and, on average, graduates 33 students per year.
 However, recent enrollments will dramatically affect the future number of graduates.
 To date CJFCI has issued over 230 Bachelor of Science degrees and over 90 Associate of Science degrees.
 Seventy-one percent of these graduates are part of the Louisiana workforce.
 The current CJFCI enrollment is comprised of students from 11 states and two countries.
 Though we serve the region and the state, the effect of the Institute is global.

 The Chef John Folse Culinary Institute offers extensive job placement assistance.
 CJFCI graduates pursue diverse career paths in food and beverage management, single-unit restaurants, chain restaurants, off-shore catering, culinary research, teaching, culinary nutrition, hotel and casino foodservice operations, and many more.
 With such a record of success, it’s rather amazing that the CJFCI is one of the best bargains in culinary education in the country.
-A four-year CJFCI Bachelor of Science degree would average under $30,000 as compared to $60,000 to $80,000 in the private sector.
+A four-year CJFCI Bachelor of Science degree would cost only about $30,000, as compared to a cost of about $60,000 for a two-year degree from a private institution.

 Don’t you think it’s time for a tour?
 All of us — faculty, staff, and students — in University College and the Chef John Folse Culinary Institute stand ready to greet you and show you what hospitality really means.